 - Chamomile: Adds shine, softness and soothing

-- Lemongrass: Cleanses, deodorizes, and reduces itchiness
+- Lemongrass: Cleanses, deodorizes, and reduces itchiness and dandruff

 Shake, Shake, Shake